ilri/csv-metadata-quality/README.md

 - Better logging, for example with INFO, WARN, and ERR levels
 - Verbose, debug, or quiet options
 - Warn if an author is shorter than 3 characters?
-- Validate DOIs?
-Normalize to https://doi.org format?
-Or use just the DOI part: 10.1016/j.worlddev.2010.06.006
 - Warn if two items use the same file in `filename` column
 - Add tests for application invocation, ie `tests/test_app.py`?
 - Validate ISSNs or journal titles against CrossRef API?